JakeBogie/builder-gcp/control-plane/README.md

 After a few moment of processing you should be able to login to your Ops Manager.

 ### Ops Manager SSL certificate & Pivnet token
-Once logged into your Ops Manager instance navigat to the top right corner of the page and click your username and go to the 'Settings' page.
+Once logged into your Ops Manager instance navigate to the top right corner of the page and click your username and go to the 'Settings' page.
 On the left navigation bar click on 'SSL Certificate'.
 Here you will enter the contents of your wildcard SSL certificate and wildcard SSL certificate key files then click 'Add Certificate'.

 On the left navigation bar click on 'Pivotal Network Settings' and enter your Pivotal Network Legacy API token into the field 'Set API Token'.
 Click 'Add Token' to save the token.